josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 </details>

-**Note:** These structs support source-generated P/Invoke marshalling in .NET 7.0 and later.
+**Note:** Starting with .NET 7.0, these structs can be used with source-generated P/Invoke marshalling.

 ## Fixed memory lists